United Rugby Championship Round 10

 Ulster vs. Zebre, Sunday 17.30

-Playing Zebre at home must be about as easy as it gets in the URC with Ulster only missing Herring, Henderson, O’Toole, Izuchukwu and MacNabney and Zebre also missing three players to the Italy squad.
+Playing Zebre at home must be about as easy as it gets in the URC with Ulster only missing Rob Herring, Iain Henderson, Tom O’Toole, Cormac Izuchukwu and James MacNabney and Zebre also missing three players to the Italy squad.
 However Zebre have shown signs of life this season, beating Munster at home, and should not be taken too lightly.

+Ulster have had to bring Rob Lyttle back from professional retirement because of all their injuries in the backs (and lack of confidence in their academy players? – some of whom starred for the Ireland u.20s last season?)
 Ulster are coming off good wins against Connacht and Exeter and should register a bonus point win if they can maintain that sort of form.

+It is expected to be cold and wet in Ravenhill Sunday evening, so it will be interesting to see what sort of crowd Ulster can attract to one of their least attractive fixtures of the season.

 Ulster: S Moore; M Lowry, B Carson, J Postlethwaite, Z Ward; J Murphy, J Cooney; E O’Sullivan, T Stewart, S Wilson, H Sheridan, K Treadwell, L McLoughlin, N Timoney (c), D McCann.
 Replacements: J Andrew, C Reid, C Barrett, A O’Connor, Matty Rea, N Doak, J Flannery, R Lyttle.